VulcanJS/vulcan-docs/source/data-loading.md

 ## Higher-Order Components

-To make working with Apollo easier, Nova provides you with a set of higher-order components (HoC).
+To make working with Apollo easier, Vulcan provides you with a set of higher-order components (HoC).

 An HoC is simply a function you can call on a React component to give it additional props.